-- Human Anatomy and Physiology I is substituted for one of the Human Knowledge Courses. - The Social Science (SIT) requirement has been included in program courses. - The Diversity (D) requirement is satisfied by the completion of ENGL 151C. - Writing Intensive (WI) work and computer competencies are included in various courses in this program.
+- The Social Science (SIT) requirement has been included in program courses. - The Diversity (D) requirement is satisfied by the completion of ENGL 151C. - Writing Intensive (WI) work and computer competencies are included in various courses in this program.
 Thus, completing the program automatically satisfies the Writing Intensive (WI) and computing requirements for this program.